 With a main office in Madrid and branch offices in Barcelona, Bilbao, Valencia and other Spanish cities, Unión Musical Española was a key part of Spain’s growing stature among the international music community.
 It became associated with some of Spain’s greatest classical composers including Albéniz, Montsalvatge, Granados, Vives, Turina, Rodrigo, Ernesto, Rodolfo & Cristóbal Halffter, Mompou, Toldrá, Esplá and Guridi.
 Throughout it also built a reputation for publishing Spanish folk and popular music.

-In 1990, the company joined the Music Sales Group and changed its name once again to Unión Musical Ediciones.
-Today, UME takes on important projects in the audiovisual and pop worlds, as well as representing the Group’s catalogues throughout Spain.
+In 1990, the company joined the Music Sales Group and changed its name once again, this time to Unión Musical Ediciones.
+Today, UME undertakes leading projects in the audio-visual and pop worlds, as well as representing Music Sales catalogues throughout Spain.

 UME continues to thrive and to sign new copyrights of prestigious composers that today include Alberto Iglesias, Benet Casablancas, Joan Albert Amargós, and Angel Illarramendi.